AlaaElden98/CollegeSystem/README.md

 ## navigation component And ViewModel (Architecture competition ) (Stable)

-* our app build in one activity and alot of fragmen .
+* our app build in one activity and alot of fragments.

 * this is our graph